Infrastructure Components

 - Postgres: Uses

-for real-time messages and batch polling with timestamp ordering for job processing - Redis: Uses
+LISTEN/NOTIFYfor real-time messages and batch polling with timestamp ordering for job processing - Redis: Uses

-) for job processing - Kafka: Uses topics and partitions for both real-time messages and job processing
+PUB/SUBfor real-time messages and list operations (RPUSH/LPOP) for job processing - Kafka: Uses topics and partitions for both real-time messages and job processing

 Caching